 After that, you and the tutor will focus your conversation on the topics you prioritized together.
 The tutors may explain writing conventions, provide handouts to supplement your discussion, or assist you in revising sentences/passages.
 However, the tutor will respect and trust your decisions on what to revise.
 You are the author of the work, which means you are in control of what you want to say.
 Thus, the tutor will help you think critically about what you are trying to communicate and teach you ways to convey these ideas as clearly as possible.

 If you find that you are unable to attend your appointment, please cancel it in the scheduler or contact our office at least 12 to 24 hours in advance to avoid having your appointment marked as a no-show.
 Please be sure to let us know if you could not make your appointment due to an emergency so that we can cancel it for you.
 This ensures that our services remain available to as many students as possible.
 If we have not heard from you within 20 minutes after the start of your appointment, we will mark you down as a “no-show.”
-Please note if you fail to show up for three appointments within a given semester, you will be prohibited from scheduling more appointments within that semester to allow other students to meet with a tutor.
+Please note if you fail to show up for two appointments within a given semester, you will be prohibited from scheduling more appointments within that semester to allow other students to meet with a tutor.

 “What Do You Recommend If I have a Longer Paper or Series of Projects?”